The Treachery of Images in the Digital Sovereignty Debate: The Peace of Westphalia as a Historical Parallel

-Clearly, another keyword here is territory.
-Actually, it can be argued that territory, whether real or (and) imagined---a non-trivial distinction, is the only solid yet continuously moving boundary line for sovereignty; without it there would not be a sovereign~\citep[pp.~71--74]{Lombardo15}.
-This argument opens the door for conventional criticism about digital sovereignty: because the digital realm does not follow geographic borders, there cannot be a supreme authority over the realm~(cf.~\citealt{Mueller19}).
-While not fool-proof, this criticism has its philosophical merits.
-But it is not where the image's treachery is located.
-Do you see it already?
-Correct: it is in the quotation's second sentence claiming that no other state can, without a consent, exert power in a territory of another sovereign state.
 The late 2010s digital ping pong across the Atlantic provides one of the means with which the definition quoted can be criticized.
 The game played is also good drama.
 Particularly jolly are the frequent episodes depicting the players swinging in slow motion even though the ball has been taken away from them; namely, by Schrems~(I) in 2015 and Schrems~(II) in 2020.
 The latter case annulled the so-called Privacy Shield arrangement on transatlantic digital data transfers, which had been established to replace the so-called Safe Harbor arrangement that the former case had destroyed.
 In terms of sovereignty, the former case is particularly relevant as the corresponding court decision emphasized the supreme authority of national data protection authorities with respect to the European Commission on one hand and with respect to the states outside of the supranational union on the other.
+Thus, in essence, both the legal and institutional bases were questionable for the Commission to use its power to make the two decisions over transatlantic data flows (for a thorough treatment of the current situation see \citealt{Christakis21}).
+But there is more.